Skip To Main Content

 Study Design

-Phase 2 Trial of LUNSUMIO (mosunetuzumab) for Patients with Relapsed/Refractory Follicular Lymphoma (R/R FL) after ≥2 prior lines of therapy1,2
+Phase 2 Trial of LUNSUMIO (mosunetuzumab-axgb) for Patients with Relapsed/Refractory Follicular Lymphoma (R/R FL) after ≥2 prior lines of therapy1,2

 • Open-label, multicenter, multicohort study